 Source: New York State Department of Health, Statewide Planning and Research Cooperative System, 2012-2014 ^{}Interpret estimate with caution due to small sample size.
-Source: NYC DOHMH, Community Health Survey, 2015-2016

-Take Care New York 2020 (TCNY 2020) is the City's blueprint for giving everyone the chance to live a healthier life.
+Source: NYC DOHMH, Community Health Survey, 2015-2016 Take Care New York 2020 (TCNY 2020) is the City's blueprint for giving everyone the chance to live a healthier life.
 For more information, visit nyc.gov/health and search for TCNY.

 Influenza (flu) and pneumonia are the third leading causes of death in NYC.
 Everyone ages 6 months and older should get the flu vaccine every year.

 Vaccinations The human papillomavirus (HPV) vaccine protects against cancers caused by HPV.
 The vaccine is recommended for all children between the ages of 11 and 12.
-Sixty-seven percent of teens ages 13 to 17 in Central Harlem receive all recommended doses of the HPV vaccine.
-Two out of five Central Harlem adults report getting a flu vaccine in the past 12 months, similar to the rest of NYC.
+Sixty-six percent of teens ages 13 to 17 in Morningside Heights and Hamilton Heights receive all recommended doses of the HPV vaccine.
+Nearly half of Morningside Heights and Hamilton Heights adults report getting a flu vaccine in the past 12 months, similar to the rest of NYC.
+HPV VACCINATION (percent of teens ages 13 to 17 who received all recommended doses of the vaccine)